Hinckley: 19th century

 At the time of the first national census in 1801, Hinckley had a population of 5,158: twenty years later it had increased by about a thousand.
 The largest industry in the early 19th century was the making of hosiery and only Leicester had a larger output of stockings.
 In the district, it was estimated around 1830 that 6,000 persons were employed in this work.

+Between 1816 and 1822, Ada Byron, the only legitimate daughter of the poet, Lord Byron, lived at Kirby House, Kirkby Mallory 6 miles from Hinckley.
+She was cared for by her Grandmother, while running their midland estates and necessitating frequent visits to the bank in Hinckley.
+Ada would go with her, and it is recorded, Ada "loved Hinckley".
+If she misbehaved, her Grandmother would leave her at home!
+Ada was christened at Kirkby Mallory Parish Church and a significant memorial stands in the churchyard to her.
+Hinckley is recognised as Ada's childhood home town.
+She was known latterly as Ada Lovelace and when working with Charles Babbage, she foresaw computerisation, writing the first computer programme.

 Joseph Hansom built the first Hansom cab in Hinckley in 1835.

 In 1899 a cottage hospital was built to celebrate the Diamond Jubilee of Queen Victoria two years earlier.
 Money was raised by the local townspeople and factory owners, notably John and Thomas Atkins who also had a hand in building many of the key buildings of Hinckley.
 The cornerstone was laid by Sir John Fowke Lancelot Rolleston.

 This hospital was central to the people of Hinckley and supported by local workers who donated one penny a week for its upkeep until it was adopted by the NHS in 1948.
 Over the years it expanded to align with the town.
 The hospital now appears dilapidated in some areas and is threatened with closure, sale and demolition by West Leicestershire Clinical Commissioning Group and NHS Properties Ltd.

 Recent

+On 16 May 1941 eleven people were killed, which was the worst attack in the county, outside Leicester.
+Nearby Nuneaton was heavily bombed that night.
+In Merevale Avenue, four men, six women and one child were killed.
+Numbers 5 and 7 had a direct hit.

 The hosiery industry remained important for much of the 20th century, and by 1939 the Hinckley and District Hosiery Union alone had 6,000 members.

 The area was subject to new housing developments in the 1950s, 1960s and 1990s.